 2012 Ronan charmed all the way, round and very ready to be consumed now.
 85p.

-2011 Clinet was not unlike 2014, a bit less impressive acidity and ripeness here.
+2011 Clinet was different from 2014, with less impressive acidity and ripeness.
 91-92p

 Bourgneuf

 Frederique Vayron, Bourgneuf's winemaker, seemed to cope just fine with weather challenges in 2014, as she succeeded in great style to make an impressive wine.
-85% Merlot + 15% Cabernet Franc resulted in succulent and stylish wine, intense black fruit and violets, fine acidity and fine structure, terroir taste (crasse de fer - iron dirt), long finish.
+85% Merlot + 15% Cabernet Franc resulted in succulent and stylish wine, intense black fruit and violets, fine acidity and structure, terroir taste (crasse de fer - iron dirt), and a long finish.
 93-94p.

 Lafleur

-2014 Grand Village - potent with fine acidity, well-structured and with good complexity.
+2014 Grand Village - potent with fine acidity, well-structured, and with good complexity.
 90p.

 2+14 G (Acte 6) - very fruity, spicy, fine acidity so typical for the vintage, splendid ripe fruit and ripe tannin, well-constructed and harmonious.
 90-91p.

-2014 Pensees de Lafleur - strong and full-bodied, sappy, mineral, well-composed and with a long aftertaste.
+2014 Pensees de Lafleur - strong and full-bodied, sappy, mineral, well-composed, and with a long aftertaste.
 Splendid effort.
 91p.

 2014 Grand Village white - grapefruit and pineapple, fresh, crisp, fine balance and acidity, well-defined and with smooth aftertaste.
 91p.

-2014 Les Champs Libres (white) - lemongrass and apple, complex and well-balanced, rich and with a long aftertaste.
+2014 Les Champs Libres (white) - lemongrass and apple, complex and well-balanced, rich, and with a long aftertaste.
 Remarkable acidity as well.
 Impressive wine, 92p.

 Corbin

-2014 had seductive sweetness and elegance, finesse and splendid acidity.
+2014 had seductive sweetness and elegance, finesse, and splendid acidity.
 Fresh and well-defined wine.
 Precise winemaking.
 92p.

-2011 reminded greatly of 2014, but tannin here was dryer.
+2011 reminded me greatly of 2014, but tannin here was dryer.
 Same concentration and complexity.
 91-92p.

 L'Eglise Clinet

 Denis Durantou, the magician winemaker at this highly regarded property, did make sublime wines in 2014.
-It's like he manages to always get out the best possible from the grapes, no matter how much and how far weather conditions challenge him!
+It's like he always manages to get out the best possible from the grapes, no matter how much and how far weather conditions challenge him!

-2014 Saintayme St.Emilion (100% Merlot, 30% new oak) - cherry fruit, attractive and seductive, round, well-balanced and with a smooth fruity finish.
+2014 Saintayme St.Emilion (100% Merlot, 30% new oak) - cherry fruit, attractive, seductive, round, well-balanced, and smooth fruity finish.
 Big charmeur.
 Well made.
 89p.

 2014 La Chenade Lalande de Pomerol (80% Merlot + 20% Cabernet Franc, 30% new oak) - simply delicious, lot of black fruit, great sweetness of fruit and depth, sappy and complex, impressive ripeness of fruit and tannin, long fruity finish.
 Well-deserved 90-91p.